frjo/hugo-theme-zen/README.md

   realfavicongenerator:     # If full set of favicons, site manifest etc. exists, default false.
   relatedposts: true        # Show related posts under a "See also" section, default false.
   searchLimit: 20           # Max number of search hits, default 20.
-  sidebar: true             # Show a sidebar to the right
+  sidebar: true             # Show a sidebar to the right, default false.
   submitted: true           # Show author and date information for a post.
   themeColor:               # Hex color value, used in meta tags, default "#ffffff".